Geeksltd/MSharp.Docs/how-to/uiComposition/moduleReferences.md

 ```

 ## Static referenced module hierarchy
 You can have nested modules to form a hierarchy with multiple levels of module references similarly.
-For example for 2 levels of nesting we can create the following structure:
+For example for 2 levels of nesting, we can create the following structure:

 ```csharp
 public class FormParent : FormModule<Domain.AnEntity>